-Messrs.
-Duncan, Pounds, Chapados, and Landes - Overview.
-Our board approved an Incentive Compensation Plan for four of our Named Executive Officers (Messrs.
-Duncan, Pounds, Chapados, and Landes, collectively referred to herein as the Four Named Executive Officers) to create a framework that aligns the interests of our executive officers with the long-term interests of our shareholders.
-The Incentive Compensation Plan does not apply to the fifth Named Executive Officer, Mr. Cary.
+Our board approved an Incentive Compensation Plan for our Named Executive Officers (Messrs.
+Duncan, Pounds, Chapados, and Cary and Ms. Pidgeon) to create a framework that aligns the interests of our executive officers with the long-term interests of our shareholders.

-In the context of the Four Named Executive Officers, the Compensation Committee first determined the targeted annual incentive compensation for each of them.
-Incentive compensation is paid out in the form of 50% cash and 50% restricted stock grants that vest 100% at the end of three years, unless otherwise determined by the Compensation Committee based on the individual circumstances of each of the Four Named Executive Officers.
+The Compensation Committee first determined the targeted annual incentive compensation for each of them.
+Incentive compensation is paid out in the form of 50% cash and 50% restricted stock grants that vest 100% at the end of three years, unless otherwise determined by the Compensation Committee based on the individual circumstances of each of the Named Executive Officers.
 Therefore, the incentive compensation is designed to encourage the focus of these executives on long-term performance.
 Discretionary annual cash bonuses are intended to reward short-term performance and to make our senior executive compensation packages competitive with comparable executive positions in other companies.

 Incentive Compensation.
-The following table provides a summary of the 2016 incentive compensation targets for the Four Named Executive Officers:
+The following table provides a summary of the 2017 incentive compensation targets for the Four Named Executive Officers:

-Name Adjusted EBITDA (\$) Discretionary (\$) Total 2016 Incentive Compensation Plan Target (\$) Ronald A. Duncan 1 394,668 1,578,674 1,973,342 Peter J. Pounds 2 91,000 364,000 455,000 Gregory F. Chapados 2 225,000 900,000 1,125,000 Paul E. Landes 70,000 330,000 400,000
+Name Adjusted EBITDA (\$) Discretionary (\$) Total 2017 Incentive Compensation Plan Target (\$) Ronald A. Duncan 1 404,032 1,616,130 2,020,162 Peter J. Pounds 2 102,375 352,625 455,000 Martin E. Cary 97,500 552,500 650,000 Gregory F. Chapados 2 270,619 932,131 1,202,750 Tina M. Pidgeon 90,000 510,000 600,000

-1 Mr. Duncan's incentive compensation target is \$498,342 higher than what was disclosed in the 2016 Proxy Statement filed with the SEC on May 17, 2016.
-As disclosed in the 2016 Proxy Statement, Mr. Duncan's final incentive compensation target is calculated by multiplying the sum of his base salary, director cash compensation, estimated value of the stock grant for service as a director, and incentive compensation ("Total Compensation") by the percentage increase in Adjusted EBITDA from Adjusted EBITDA in 2013 and adding that to his target incentive compensation.
+1 Mr. Duncan's incentive compensation target is \$150,495 lower than what was disclosed in the 2017 Proxy Statement filed with the SEC on May 16, 2017 due to lower actual Adjusted EBITDA from the estimate used in the Proxy Statement.
+As disclosed in the 2017 Proxy Statement, Mr. Duncan's final incentive compensation target is calculated by multiplying the sum of his base salary, director cash compensation, estimated value of the stock grant for service as a director, and incentive compensation ("Total Compensation") by the percentage increase in Adjusted EBITDA from Adjusted EBITDA in 2013 and adding that to his target incentive compensation.